Authentic Lebanese Nana Mint

 Organic to the Max:

 We call this mint super organic.
 We use super premium organic soil to grow our nana mint here in the USA.
-We grow them just like grandma and grandpa did in Lebanon, without using any chemicals, herbicides, or pesticides.
+We grow them just like grandma and grandpa did in Lebanon.
 We don’t even use any rooting agents to speed up their growth.
 By our own choice and without government certification, we go beyond certified organic, which requires being organic for at least 3 years.
 Our heirloom mint has been organic for many decades.

 Tips to Grow Mint: